dawidjk/Intelligent-Snakes/DEVELOPMENT.md

 # Week 0
 ## In Progress
   - Understand how genetic algorithm works
-  - Find a NN library that plays nicely with oFx
 ## Completed
   - Download OpenNN
   - Compile OpenNN